childrenclinicdoc/website/README.md

 Readme Sam-

-this website is deployed in hitgub pages https://childrenclinicdoc.com/
+This website is deployed in hitgub pages https://childrenclinicdoc.com/

 the deployment happens from gh-pages brnach

 To deploy follow these steps:

-update code
+Update code as needed
 npm run build
-copy index.html in the dist folder to 404.html
-Make sure the CNAME file stays in the gh-pages branch. npm run deploy commit, push
+Make sure the CNAME file stays in the dist and gh-pages branch. npm run deploy commit, push